Liverpool transfer rumours

 Hakim Ziyech - Ajax will seek just over £30m for their Morocco winger this summer.
 The 26-year-old has been linked with Liverpool (Mirror, June 15).

-Nicolas Pepe - Liverpool have jumped to the front of the queue to the Lille midfielder.
-The 24-year-old, also a target for FC Bayern and Inter, has impressed manager Jurgen Klopp (Le10Sport).

 Nabil Fekir - Contray to reports in France, Liverpool have no plans to resurrect a deal for the Lyon playmaker (Independent, June 14); Fekir nearly joined Liverpool last summer, but the deal broke down.
-The player has been told by Lyon president Jean-Michel Aulas that he will now be allowed to leave.
+The player has been told by Lyon president Jean-Michel Aulas that he will now be allowed to leave (Sky Sports News, May 25).

-Bruno Fernandes - Liverpool are no longer interested in the £50m Sporting Lisbon playmaker (The Sun, June 15).

-Max Kruse - Liverpool have opened talks with the Werder Bremen striker, who is out of contract this summer.
-(Sunday Express, June 2); but Liverpool won't sign Kruse because Jurgen Klopp is impressed with Divock Origi's form and doesn't want to block the progress of Rhian Brewster at Anfield (Daily Express, June 11).
+Max Kruse - Eintracht Frankfurt are favorites to sign the Werder Bremen striker after Liverpool dropped their interest in the experienced forward (Bild, June 19).

-Neil Etheridge - With back-up goalkeeper Simon Mignolet potentially leaving this summer, could Liverpool snap up Cardiff's No 1?.WalesOnline say the Reds have made an initial enquiry over Etheridge's availability this summer, but have not yet launched a formal approach.
+Neil Etheridge - With back-up goalkeeper Simon Mignolet potentially leaving this summer, the Reds have made an initial enquiry over Etheridge's availability this summer, but have not yet launched a formal approach (Wales Online, June 5).

-Adrien Rabiot - The out-of-contract PSG midfielder has held talks with Italian champions Juventus (June 14).
+Adrien Rabiot - The out-of-contract PSG midfielder and Liverpool target has held talks with Italian champions Juventus (Sky Sports News, June 14).

-Memphis Depay - Although Sky Sports News understands Liverpool will not be making a bid.
+Memphis Depay - Although Sky Sports News understands Liverpool will not be making a bid for the Lyon forward (Sky Sports News, May 25).

 The latest on those who could leave Anfield this summer...

+Divock Origi - Liverpool have no intention of letting the Belgium international leave this summer, despite him entering the final 12 months of his contract at Anfield (Liverpool Echo, June 20); The striker has been offered a new deal by Liverpool and the Reds are confident he will commit long term (Daily Express, June 4).

 Mohamed Salah - Salah has rejected a £150m Liverpool exit this summer after hearing of interest from Real Madrid and Juventus - but will review the situation next summer.
-(Mirror, June 16); Manchester United, Real Madrid and Bayern Munich are set for a £180m battle over the Liverpool striker this summer.
-(Daily Mail, June 4).
-Meanwhile, Liverpool manager Jurgen Klopp is willing to sell the Egypt striker if Nicolas Pepe comes to Anfield.
-(Le10 Sport, June 15);
+(Daily Mirror, June 16); Manchester United, Real Madrid and Bayern Munich are set for a £180m battle over the Liverpool striker this summer (Daily Mail, June 4).

 CONFIRMED: Daniel Sturridge - The striker will leave Liverpool when his contract expires.